MESSAGE OF HIS HOLINESS POPE FRANCIS

 A further step is the courage to train individuals who are ready to offer themselves in service to the community.
 Service is a pillar of the culture of encounter: “It means bending over those in need and stretching out a hand to them, without calculation, without fear, but with tenderness and understanding, just as Jesus knelt to wash the Apostles’ feet.
 Serving means working beside the neediest of people, establishing with them first and foremost human relationships of closeness and bonds of solidarity”.
 In serving others, we experience that there is more joy in giving than in receiving (cf. Acts 20:35).
 In this regard, all institutions must be open to examining the aims and methods that determine how they carry out their educational mission.

 For this reason, I look forward to meeting in Rome all of you who, in various ways and on every level, work in the field of education and of research.
-I encourage you to work together to promote, through a shared educational alliance, those forward-looking initiatives that can give direction to history and change it for the better.
+I encourage you to work together to promote, through a global compact on education, those forward-looking initiatives that can give direction to history and change it for the better.
 I join you in appealing to authoritative public figures in our world who are concerned for the future of our young people, and I trust that they will respond to my invitation.
 I also call upon you, dear young people, to take part in the meeting and to sense your real responsibility for the building of a better world.
 Our meeting will take place on 14 May 2020 in the Paul VI Audience Hall in the Vatican.
 A number of seminars on related topics will take place in various locations and help us prepare for this event.

 Let us seek solutions together, boldly undertake processes of change and look to the future with hope.
 I invite everyone to work for this alliance and to be committed, individually and within our communities, to nurturing the dream of a humanism rooted in solidarity and responsive both to humanity’s aspirations and to God’s plan.